 Tennessee divorce lawyer ensures your divorce doesn’t destroy you financially

-The legal team at Jenkins & Habenicht Attorneys at Law, PLLC, fights for your right to receive alimony or spousal maintenance.
+The legal team at Daniel K. Habenicht, PLLC, fights for your right to receive alimony or spousal maintenance.
 We strongly believe that a divorce should not leave either spouse in financial ruin.
 If you make significantly less than your spouse or you gave up career options to run the family household, our attorney can help you obtain the spousal support you deserve.

 Who is entitled to alimony?

 Either spouse can be eligible for alimony in a divorce case in Tennessee.
 Typically, a judge awards alimony to the economically disadvantaged spouse.
 This means that the spouse who is the main breadwinner may need to support the ex-spouse so he or she does not suffer significant economic hardship after the divorce.

 Some factors that determine who may be awarded alimony include the following: